meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/chatbot/README.md

 - Understanding Data Complexity: Data, especially text, encompasses a wide array of characteristics such as length distribution, topics, tones, formats, licensing, and diction.
 These elements are crucial for understanding the dataset but are not easily summarized without thorough examination.

-- Utilizing Available Tools: We encourage to take advantage of the numerous tools at their disposal for searching and analyzing their training datasets, facilitating a deeper comprehension and more informed model development.
+- Utilizing Available Tools: We encourage to take advantage of the numerous tools at your disposal for searching and analyzing your training datasets, facilitating a deeper comprehension and more informed model development.

 **Tools**